hallez/tempcon_pub/README.md

   * This uses the subject-specific transition files (`<subject-id>_hc_transitions.yml`) that are included with the raw data [osf.io](https://osf.io/qfcjg/).
 1. Reslice the ROIs into EPI space. `RSA_reslice_t2_and_ROIs_batch.m`
 1. Binairize the ROIs so can use as masks. `RSA_binarize_ROIs_batch.m`

+## Multivariate fMRI analyses
+Many of these scripts are very time-intensive to run.
+If possible, I recommend running on an HPC cluster.
+However, I have included both the single trial beta images as well as the extracted pattern correlations on [osf.io](https://osf.io/qfcjg/).
+You can also re-generate the output from the mixed models in the [Code Ocean capsule](https://codeocean.com/capsule/0129473).
+If you want to run all 1000 iterations of the permutations, you can either modify the code on Code Ocean or run on your own HPC.
+Even my very powerful iMac with 32GB of RAM struggled with these.

+1. Generate regressors for single trial models: `RSA_generate_single_trial_regressors.m`